Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Conclusion

-\begin{IEEEbiography}[{ }]{Bibo Zhang} Bibo Zhang received the B.S. degree in information engineering and the M.S. degree in electronics and communication engineering from Beijing University of Posts and Telecommunications, China, in 2015 and 2018.
-She is currently pursuing the Ph.D. degree in information technology, from Politecnico di Milano, Italy.
-Her current research interests include resource management in 5G mmWave networks. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Bibo Zhang} received the B.S. degree in information engineering and the M.S. degree in electronics and communication engineering from Beijing University of Posts and Telecommunications, China, in 2015 and 2018, and the Ph.D. degree in information technology from Politecnico di Milano, Italy, in 2022.
+She is currently a Lecturer with the Ocean College, Jiangsu University of Science and Technology.
+Her research interests include resource management, wireless access networks, and artificial intelligence techniques. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ilario Filippini} Ilario Filippini received B.S. and M.S. degrees in Telecommunication Engineering and a Ph.D in Information Engineering from the Politecnico di Milano, in 2003, 2005, and 2009, respectively.
+\begin{IEEEbiography}[{ }]{Ilario Filippini} received B.S. and M.S. degrees in Telecommunication Engineering and a Ph.D in Information Engineering from the Politecnico di Milano, in 2003, 2005, and 2009, respectively.
 He is currently an Associate Professor with the Dipartimento di Elettronica, Informazione e Bioingegneria, Politecnico di Milano.
 His research interests include planning, optimization, and game theoretical approaches applied to wired and wireless networks, performance evaluation and resource management in wireless access networks, and traffic management in software defined networks.
-On these topics, he has published over 60 peer-reviewed articles.
-He serves in the TPC of major conferences in networking and as an Associate Editor of \textit{IEEE Transactions on Mobile Computing} and \textit{Elsevier Computer Networks}. \end{IEEEbiography}
+He is an Associate Editor of \textit{Elsevier Computer Networks}. \end{IEEEbiography}